Anne Hathaway

 Anne Hathaway and Matthew McConaughey on the set of Serenity

-In 2019, she participated in the mini-series "Modern Love" alongside Sofia Boutella, Olivia Cooke, Julia Garner, and other notable actresses.
-Each of the seven episodes is based on a real story published in the New York Times.
+In 2019, she appeared in the anthology series "Modern Love" with Sofia Boutella, Olivia Cooke, Julia Garner, and other talented actresses.
+The show's seven episodes are each based on real stories from the New York Times column.

 A still from Modern Love